 The purpose of the oversight carried out by the EOS Committee is primarily that of making sure the EOS services safeguard the security of individuals under the law, particularly in terms of protecting their civil liberties and guaranteeing due process of law.
 The Committee must further clarify whether any, and ensure that no, individual is subjected to unjust treatment and ensure that the EOS services do not make use of more intrusive methods than necessary under the circumstances.

-Furthermore, the Committee shall see to that activities carried out by the services in question do not unduly harm or impede the interests of the society, and it is also committed to carrying out general oversight of the legality of the EOS services, as they are required to keep their services within the framework of statutory law, regulations, and non-statutory law, as well as government directives that apply to these services.
+Furthermore, the Committee shall see to that activities carried out by the services in question do not unduly harm or impede the interests of the society.
+It is also committed to carrying out general oversight of the legality of the EOS services, as they are required to keep their services within the framework of statutory law, regulations, and non-statutory law, as well as government directives that apply to these services.

 The Committee has according to the Oversight Act unlimited access to the services' archives and registers, but the Storting adopted a plenary decision that gives the Committee limited access to the Norwegian Intelligence Service’s “particularly sensitive information”